 The guests started arriving as soon as Harry had finished changing.
 Uncle Vernon was at the door with Dudley greeting every guests and welcoming them into their lovely home.
 Meanwhile Aunt Petunia was busily checking every food item that was prepared in the kitchen.

-"Boy, take these to the dining room," Aunt Petunia's shrill voice demanded as she pointed to the platters of food that Harry had taken many hours to tediously prepare that day.
+"Boy, take these to the dining room," Aunt Petunia's shrill voice demanded as she pointed to the platters of food that were waiting on the counter.

 "Yes, Aunt Petunia," Harry obediently replied.

 Once the guests were all seated around the large table, Harry retreated into the kitchen and was set to act as their waiter throughout the dinner.
-Everything was going smoothly and Harry thought he was actually going to make it through this one.
-Unlike the one before his second year, that had been a disaster.
+Everything was going smoothly and Harry thought he was actually going to make it through this one— no crazy house elf visiting him this time, unlike the one before his second year.

-Now it was time to bring out the cake that Aunt Petunia had made for dessert.
-Harry carefully lifted the cake and slowly headed towards the table.
-He was so focused on trying not to drop the cake that he failed to notice Dudley's foot sticking out from under the table.
+When it was time to bring out the cake that Aunt Petunia had baked for dessert, Harry carefully lifted the cake and slowly headed towards the table.
+He was so focused on trying not to drop it that he failed to notice Dudley's foot sticking out from underneath the table.
 The cake went flying as Harry fell forward and unsuccessfully tried to catch himself.
-It managed to hit three of the guests, covering them in clumps of the cake and colorful frosting.
-Yelps and screams were soon heard from all around the large table.
+It managed to hit three of the guests, covering them in clumps of cake and colorful frosting as yelps and screams were heard from all around the large table.

-Harry froze, watching the scene play out with increasing horror.
-Oh no.
+Harry stood frozen, watching the scene play out with increasing horror.